 Let’s proceed to the first hint you get that this book was produced in Britain, which would be the story of the Gallipoli Campaign.
 The area of the battle was extremely important; the Dardanelles is a narrow strait leading to the Sea of Marmara, the Bosporus and the Black Sea.

 It was controlled by the Ottoman Empire, blocking off both a supply route to the Russians and preventing the Allies from conquering the Ottomans.
 The Battle of Gallipoli turned out to be a huge disaster for the Allies, giving true meaning to the term “turkey shoot” since the Turks had an open field of fire from the heights on the Allies trying to advance.
 But most tellingly: whose idea was it, and who was responsible for its poor planning and execution?
-None other than Winston Churchill, at that time First Lord of the Admiralty, never mentioned anywhere in the book.
+A large role was played by Winston Churchill, at that time First Lord of the Admiralty, never mentioned anywhere in the book.